mustardamus/nuxt-bulma-slim/README.md

 ### `variablesPath`

-This is a String of a path to a `*.sass`/`*.scss` file that contains variables.
+This is a String of a path to a `.sass`/`.scss` file that contains variables.
 Use this file to overwrite
 [Bulma's variables](https://bulma.io/documentation/overview/variables/).

-Note that the path can be absolute or relative to the Nuxt App `srcDir`.
+Note that the path can be absolute or relative to the Nuxt App `srcDir` and must be a `.sass` or `.scss` file.

 #### Default